konfirm/kontext/readme.md

 This behavior is achieved by re-defining the basic-type properties of the model and add getter/setter functions for them.
 This ensures the model to be working as you created it, while still being able to perform the binding.

 ### Extensions
-As sometimes a placeholder does not suffice, you can also register extension which are configured using the `data-kontext` attribute.
+As sometimes a placeholder does not suffice, you can also register extensions which are configured using the `data-kontext` attribute.
 For your convenience, there are a couple of useful extension available.

 #### text
 Works similar to the placeholders, but now from an attribute, the html aboven re-written to make use of the `text` extension would look like this: